fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 25 (Fri)
 ### Gendered Cooking
 - _HAE_, 111--113; 124--141 (parts of 5: Gender and the American Appetite).
+- Katherine J. Parkin, _Food Is Love : Advertising and Gender Roles in Modern America_, 1--11 (Introduction).
 - [Why there are no great women chefs](https://gastronomica.org/2010/02/05/why-are-there-no-great-women-chefs/)

 #### Noteworthy